Knworks/commandrepository/README.md

    - If a category label matches, the category and all of its commands are shown.
    - If a command label matches, only the matched command is shown under its parent category.
 3. Use the Clear Filter button (shown while filtering) to remove the filter.
 The filter text is remembered per workspace.

+### Move Up/Down

+1. Select a category or a command in the Explorer.
+2. Click the Up/Down buttons in the Explorer title bar to move the item within its list.
+   - Categories move within the root list.
+   - Commands move within their parent category.
+3. The order is saved to `commandrepository.json`.
+4. If nothing is selected, a standard message box will prompt you to select an item.

 ## Settings